Ole Begemann: iOS Development

 5. and the page below the current page that will become the new topPage after the curl has finished.

+The end result is not quite as stunning as Apple’s solution but it is a very good workaround.
 As I played around with Tom’s code (I encourage you to take a look at it, it is very clean), I noticed that LeavesView did not support displaying two pages side by side in landscape mode, so I modified Tom’s code accordingly.
 At first, I planned to duplicate the entire layer hierarchy for the second page, but then I noticed that even in the side-by-side view it is enough if only the page on the right is animated.
 It was enough to add a leftPage layer, modify the page skipping algorithm (skip two pages instead of one) and the display of the topPageReverseImage layer (display an image of the next page instead a mirrored image of the current page).
 This is what you get:

 Leaves project page curl screenshot

-Page curl in the Leaves project in side-by-side view
+Page curl in the Leaves project in side-by-side view.

 The code is not yet perfect: the topPageShadow is not aligned correctly and I struggled a bit with Tom’s implementation of the page image cache so the code in that section is quite rough.
 Tom has not yet integrated my modifications into his repository but you can already check out my twopages branch (I love GitHub!).
 When there is time, I hope we can improve it even more.